Skip to main content

 Music: This course provides and introduction to music theory, focusing on key signatures, harmony, chord progressions and rhythm.
 Participants learn to develop accompaniments to songs, using a variety of musical instruments.
 Participants receive group instruction during class and are given assignments for individual practice.
 Handouts support instruction and assignments (e.g., finger-charts, sheet music).
 Participants receive individual tutoring as needed to achieve course objectives.
 Eurythmy: This course aims to deepen the capacity of soul experience through movement and introduces key aspects of the use of eurythmy to support child development in Waldorf education.
 Participants are introduced to, and practice, the following elements and principles of eurythmy: hygienic warm-up exercises; basic pedagogical forms; continued explorations of the qualities of vowels and consonants; choreography - deepening the experience of Dionysian eurythmy; basic elements of the musical scale and the intervals; the planetary gestures in relationship to the vowels; key elements of the Waldorf eurythmy curriculum and its application within curative education.

-In the upper division baccalaureate degree category, 3 semester hours in Curative Education, Music, Movement, Expressive Arts, Education, Curative Educational Curative Methods, and any discipline that could benefit from such a complementary learning experience (10/09 Administrative Review) (10/10 revalidation) (11/15 revalidation).
-NOTE: This course is reinforced through the Education Practicum and the Home Life and Care Practicum.
+In the upper division baccalaureate degree category, 3 semester hours in Curative Education, Social Therapy, Social Agriculture, Inclusive Social Development, Music, Movement, Expressive Arts, Education, Curative Educational Curative Methods, and any discipline that could benefit from such a complementary learning experience (10/09 Administrative Review) (10/10 revalidation) (11/15 revalidation) (10/20 revalidation).
+NOTE: This course is reinforced through Practicums.
 NOTE: Earlier versions of this course are entitled Music II and Eurythmy II.